 Dinner consisted exclusively of street food from an open-air food festival we chanced on near Taipei 101.
 Only a handful of stalls were still open, some about to pack up.
 We were the last customers for the rainy night.

 And so it came to pass that Ki’s 50th birthday was wet and wildly spur of the moment.
 I was nearly apologetic for the less than ideal circumstances.
 Rain literally dampened the celebration, but the same rain brought spontaneous and unique experiences.
 Ki posted this caption on Facebook:

 I was drenched with gratitude.
-This paradox beautifully put in an Amy Grant song came to mind:
+This paradox put so beautifully in this song came to mind: